GeorgeBPrice/FWP-Clay-file-Converter/README.md

 # CLY to STL Converter

-A web-based converter for FreeForm Workspace (.cly) files to STL format for 3D printing.
-This project includes comprehensive file analysis tools and enhanced parsing strategies for attempting to breakdown and export the .cly format.
+A work-in-progress web-based converter for FreeForm Workspace (.cly) files to STL format for 3D printing.
+This project currently includes basic file analysis tool logic and parsing strategies for attempting to breakdown and export the .cly format.

 ## Features